loseys/Gauntlet/README.md

 ### Disclaimer

-The author is not responsibility for any bad use of this software.
+The author is not responsible for any bad use of this software.
 The purpose of Gauntlet is only educacional.
 Please do not use it Online.